- Up to 600 lbs of available force

 X3 Bar Workouts

 The X3 Bar comes with an easy-to-follow 12-Week Training Program including full-body muscle-developing workouts.
-Below are five exercises that you can go through them back-to-back before resting for 1-2 minutes.
+Below are five exercises that you can go through back-to-back before resting for 1-2 minutes.
 Do this for three sets in total and should feel the burn:

 - Bicep Curls